 Getting to Petrified Forest National Park from the Grand Canyon

 It's a three-hour drive to the park from the Grand Canyon's South Rim.
 Take Hwy.
 180 to Flagstaff, a fun university town.
-Then travel I-40 east through Winslow, made famous by the Eagles song Take It Easy, to Exit 303, Adamana Road.
+Then travel I-40 east with stops at the Meteor Crater Visitor Center and Winslow, made famous by the Eagles song Take It Easy, to Exit 303, Adamana Road.